awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-initiate-upload.md

 ## Responses<a name="api-multipart-initiate-upload-responses"></a>

-In the response, Amazon Glacier creates a multipart upload resource identified by an ID and returns the relative URI path of the multipart upload ID\.
+In the response, Glacier creates a multipart upload resource identified by an ID and returns the relative URI path of the multipart upload ID\.

 ### Syntax<a name="api-multipart-initiate-upload-response-syntax"></a>